WhiteSkyTK/PennyWise/README.md

+PennyWise – Budget Tracker App

+Developers

+Sagwadi Mashimbye (ST102968528)

+Tokollo Will Nonyane (ST10296818)

+Rinae Magadagela (ST10361117)

+Demo Video

 YouTube: https://youtu.be/1ZOmguUvEuI?si=q6jRVj7JfW0yemTw
-Tokollo Will Nonyane ST10296818
-Sagwadi Mashimbye ST102968528
-Rinae Magadagela ST10361117

-Budget Tracker App (PennyWise)
 Description

-The Budget Tracker App (PennyWise) allows users to track their expenses and set monthly goals.
-It supports functionalities such as creating categories, logging expenses, viewing total spending per category, and setting limits on monthly spending.
-All data is stored locally using Room Database and is accessible offline.
+PennyWise is a powerful and user-centric Budget Tracker App designed to simplify financial planning and monitoring.
+Users can track expenses, define categories, set monthly goals, and view performance using graphs and gamification.
+The app is fully functional offline with RoomDB and optimized for various device screens.

-Features
+Core Features

-User Login: Secure login with a username and password.
+Secure User LoginLog in with a username and password for a personalized experience.

-Create Categories: Users can create categories for their expenses and budget entries.

-Expense Entry: Users can create expense entries, including details like:
+Create Expense CategoriesCustomize and organize spending into user-defined categories.

+Add Expense EntriesLog expenses with:

 Date